 Step 1.
 First, open the Settings app.
 To do that, press

 Step 3.
 After that, click the

 Step 4.
 On the Display settings page, click the

 Step 5.
-Finally, uncheck the checkbox beside “Automatically adjust contrast based on the display content to help improve battery” to turn off Auto-Brightness on your Windows 11 machine.
+Finally, uncheck the checkbox beside “Help improve battery by optimizing the content shown and brightness.”
+If you see “Change brightness automatically when lighting changes,” uncheck them also to turn off Auto-Brightness on your Windows 11 machine.

-If you want to enable this feature again on your device, repeat the above steps and step 5, check the checkbox next to “Automatically adjust contrast based on the display content to help improve battery.”
+If you want to enable this feature again on your device, repeat the above steps and in step 5, check the checkbox next to “Help improve battery by optimizing the content shown and brightness.”

 How to Turn On or Off Adaptive Brightness in Windows 10?